 Gifted and Talented Education is part of the MN Dept. of Education’s Academic Excellence initiative, and provides leadership, coordination and consultation services for educators, administrators and parents of gifted students.

 The Gifted Development Center in Denver, CO, serves parents, schools, and advocacy groups with information about identification, assessment, counseling, learning styles, programs, presentations, and resources for gifted children and adults.
 The Center is directed by noted author and psychologist Linda Silverman.
-The website includes articles about a variety of topics, as well as a link to www.VisualSpatial.org with more information about visual-spatial learners, one of the Center’s specialties.
+The website includes articles about a variety of topics, including information about visual-spatial learners, one of the Center’s specialties.

 Purdue’s Talent Development Programs at GERI help talented students explore their areas of interest in a college atmosphere where they study topics typically not offered in school.
 Together, students learn challenging content and create meaningful projects in which they apply their learning in new and relevant ways.
 Participation in GERI programs provides students in-depth and clear understanding of the fields they might like to pursue.
 Many students attend GERI Talent Development Programs for multiple years.